 Generally, there are 30 days in a billing cycle.
 Depending on how dates fall, the billing cycle can vary by 1-2 days, although we try to avoid this if at all possible.

-A flat rate charge is a monthly service fee in addition to your charge for usage.
+A base rate charge is a monthly service fee in addition to your charge for usage.
 This charge covers the cost of administration of water billing, meter reading, etc.

 Does the City of Brandon use Estimated Billing?

 No, the City of Brandon does not use Estimated Readings as general practice.
 As we pursue meter replacement, level billing will be used in cases where meters have stopped reading.

 Do I have to pay for sewer charges if I fill my swimming pool?